Participatory Politics Foundation

-The Participatory Politics Foundation (PPF) is a United States non-profit organization which jointly operates the OpenCongress.org website.
-Intended to connect citizens to lawmakers to increase public participation with the government, the non-partisan foundation hopes to modernize the political system through technological advancements to increase civic engagement in government.
-The non-profit opened in February 2007 and operates OpenCongress together with the Sunlight Foundation.
+The Participatory Politics Foundation (PPF) is a United States non-profit organization whose mission is to preserve U.S. democracy.
+It works to increase public participation by, among other means, modernizing the political system through technological advancements that help connect lawmakers and citizens.
+The non-profit opened in February 2007.

 The foundation has created free, open-source websites such as OpenCongress.org, GovTrack, Councilmatic, and Askthem.io.
 These civic platforms are made specifically for public use to increase online activism.